xxdoc/libs/vbLibCurl/ReadMe.txt

 for the 15yr old version originally used (v7.13).

-The newer versions will run on XP SP2 and newer because of the normaliz.Idn2Ascii import.
+The newer versions will run on XP SP2 and newer because of the normaliz.Idn2Ascii import and openssl requires Kernel32.ConvertFiberToThread.

 The updated libcurl is required to talk to modern ssl servers.
-The old libcurl would run on win2k or newer.
+The old libcurl would run on win2k or newer. normaliz.dll from xpsp3 will run on win2k.

 vb's built in Put file write command has a 2gb file size limit.
 I will leave it to the reader to switch over to API file writes if you need it.